oracle/terraform-provider-oci/website/docs/d/functions_applications.html.markdown

 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the application.
 * `network_security_group_ids` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm)s of the Network Security Groups to add the application to.
+* `security_attributes` - Security attributes for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "enforce"}}}`
 * `image_policy_config` - Define the image signature verification policy for an application.
     * `is_policy_enabled` - Define if image signature verification policy is enabled for the application.
     * `key_details` - A list of KMS key details.